Aronnax9000/silas/pages/prereqs.md

 I am assuming you have been exposed to the "real number line", a horizontal line running left to right, with zero in the middle and negative numbers to the left of zero, and positive numbers to the right of zero.

+All the above kinds of numbers I mention above (wholes, fractions, rational and irrational) are all real numbers, they all have a place on the real number line, and they are all well ordered: for any two real numbers, one of them is always bigger than or less than the other, unless they are equal.

 # Basic Arithmetic

 ## Addition and Subtraction